mark-the-butler/Superman-Detector/README.md

 ## Assumptions / Design Decisions :

+* With not be super framiliar with Go I tried to stick to what the standard library has to offer so I could get a better handle on what it is trying to accomplish without using a bunch of other libraries.

+* Sticking with not trying to use a lot of other libraries I have a lack of an ORM for my repository struct.
+This means I'm writing sql statements directly in the code which can be inefficient, hard to maintain, and hard to understand.

+* While writing the code my C# object oriented background seem to have influence on how I wrote things.
+Getting more comfortable with Go it seems that it's better suited to be a functional language.

+* My code probably does not do the best job with error handling.
+I struggled with decided when errors should just be logged and when they should completely interrupt the app running.

+* Thinking about how a users login attempts could continue to grow over time it seemed to me that you could be dealing with a large dataset at some point.
+That is why I thought it was better to keep the logic to get previous and subsequent login attempts within the database.
+My thought was if we could filtered our result set back before we brought it back then all we would have to do is map it to some struct.

 ## Third Party Library References :

 While I tried to leverage a lot of the built in tools the Go language has to offer I did use a few other packages to get the job done